-The pilot's boarding and unboarding location is in position:
+The pilot's embark and disembark location is on position:

-$LAT = 03^{\circ} 28,50^{\circ} S$ and $LONG = 038^{\circ} 47,80^{\circ} W$.
+LAT = 03° 28,50' S and LONG = 038° 47,80' W.

 Ships should have sufficient ballast and be duly equipped with mooring gear and the respective accessories.

 When unmooring, pilots may be requested according to the operation's estimated conclusion and time for clearing cargo, informed by the ship.